Velythyl/velythyl.github.io/_posts/2022-11-10-acrylic-robotics.md

 Robotics is to democratize art, allowing up-and-coming artists to duplicate their pieces in order to reach a much, much wider potential market.
 To survive from art, one must normally go through the gallery system, where curated pieces sell for large sums of money.
-New artists are normally not welcome, and even when they are, they cannot viably live from their art: because they are new to the art world, the galleries price their pieces relatively low.
-Thanks to Acrylic Robotics, they will be able to sell their one of their pieces many times.
-So even though their pieces still are not priced very high, they can still viably survive from solely making art.
+New artists are normally not welcome, and even when they are, they cannot viably live from their art: because they are new to the art world, the galleries set their pieces' prices to relatively low amounts.
+Thanks to Acrylic Robotics, these new artists will be able to sell the same art piece many times.
+This will help them survive from solely making art and widen their reach to new art enjoyers.

-During my time in the Scientist in Residence program, I helped shaped Acrylic Robotics' direction by giving them insights into the world of Deep Learning.
+During my time in the Scientist in Residence program, I helped shape Acrylic Robotics' direction by giving insights into the world of Deep Learning.

 Here's a cool video of the [Mecademic 500](https://www.mecademic.com/en/meca500-robot-arm) painting a piece using Acrylic Robotics' technology.